Does Kerastase test on animals or sell in China?

 Kerastase is a French luxury haircare brand that was founded in 1964.
 They were pioneers in developing products that actually took care of hair.
-Kerastase is part of L’Oreal’s professional product division.
+But is Kerastase cruelty-free or do they test their products on animals?

 “We are happy to confirm that the L’Oréal group of companies, which includes Lancôme, Redken, Garnier, Ralph Lauren, Giorgio Armani, Biotherm, Kérastase, and Vichy, as well as L’Oréal, has carried out no animal testing since 1989 on the entire range of its products.
 This decision was undertaken within the framework of our fundamental objectives: to offer innovative products of high quality while ensuring their safety in use by our customers.
 For information about the significant efforts deployed by our laboratories over a period of 25 years to develop alternative methods to animal testing, as well as our very important achievements in this field, please consult our website at http://www.lorealusa.com.”

 Kerastase’s animal testing policy claims that they, nor other L’Oreal group owned brands, have tested on animals since 1989.
 Based on this statement one could conclude that they don’t test on animals.
 But L’Oreal has stated they make an exception to animal testing depending on a country’s regulatory authorities.
 So, let’s dig a little bit deeper to find out the truth.